gayajohn/project-4-group-5/README.md

-# Stock Price Prediction with Machine Learning
+# Stock Price Movement Prediction with Machine Learning

 ## Objective
 The objective of this project is to utilize monthly stock data obtained from Yahoo Finance, including company financials, price and return, analyst ratios, etc. Our goal is to predict whether the stock price will increase, decrease, or remain the same in the next month.
 We aim to achieve this by employing various machine learning models and selecting the one that yields the highest accuracy.
 Additionally, we will perform hyperparameter tuning to further optimize the chosen model's performance.